eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 ### Short recap

 **Asset**:
 Something that can be bought with the hope of future profit and/or income.
-Common examples include stocks, bonds, real estate, currencies and commodities like gold.
+Common examples include stocks, bonds, real estate and commodities like gold.

 **Liability**:
 Something that makes you lose money, such as debt or a car (especially a brand new Lamborghini).